NanoComp/meep/doc/docs/Scheme_Tutorials/Ring_Resonator_in_Cylindrical_Coordinates.md

 ```

-Note that this isn't really a point source, however, because of the cylindrical symmetry &mdash; it is really a ring source with φ dependence $\exp(i m \phi)$.
+Note that this isn't really a point source, however, because of the cylindrical symmetry &mdash; it is really a ring source with $\phi$ dependence $\exp(i m \phi)$.
 Finally, as before, we run until the source has turned off, plus 200 additional time units during which we use [Harminv](https://github.com/NanoComp/harminv) to analyze the $E_z$ field at a given point to extract the frequencies and decay rates of the modes.

 ```scm
 (run-sources+ 200 (after-sources (harminv Ez (vector3 (+ r 0.1)) fcen df)))